LeapYear/areas-of-contribution/CONTRIBUTING.md

    +  level: p3
    ```

-0. Change the meaning of a skill definition and its P-level.
+0. Change the meaning of a skill definition and its level.
 Do not migrate old responses to the new skill.
    ```diff
    -- id: s2be43833
    -  description: Discusses the balance of short term execution with long term health